frankaging/Reason-SCAN/README.md

 * `ReaSCAN-compositional-b1`: [WARNING] This split is deprecated!
 Do not use!
 * `ReaSCAN-compositional-b2`: ReaSCAN B compositional split, containing test set only.
 * `ReaSCAN-compositional-c`: ReaSCAN C compositional split, containing test set only.
+Note that our A1 and A2 is similar to gSCAN's split B and C in the setup but different in what they are testing.
+We plan to support the splits in gSCAN in future releases as well.
+In fact, you can also generate your own compositional splits by modifying couple lines in `code/dataset/generate_ReaSCAN_splits.ipynb`.

 Special split,
 * `ReaSCAN-compositional-p3-rd`: ReaSCAN 2-relative-clauses set with random distractors, containing train, dev and test sets.